Air dry clothes (year round)

 Wash clothes in cold water

-In addtion to saving energy, your clothes will probably last longer.
+In addition to saving energy, your clothes will probably last longer.

 Get rid of one car